Thursday, December 31, 2009

 Wednesday, December 16, 2009

-As I’ve sorted through my possessions (I’ve done an apartment purge), I’ve realized something interesting that I’d never noticed before: some of the best poetry writing I’ve seen done in the past few years has been in chapbooks.
-The Bernstein/DuPlessis course I took a few years back was all about “the major and the minor.”
-Although there’s some pretentiousness to making these designations, it’s pretty widely accepted in poetry circles that chaps are “minor,” while books are “major.”
-But I find this hard to reconcile with the fact that my “chap basket” that I keep near my bed is always filled with good stuff, and I enjoy perusing these chaps as much as I do going through the books of poets I love.
-Chaps are portable, cheap, and perfect for poets who write short, compressed serial poetry.
-Another advantage of chaps is a certain organic quality they can have, when they’re made by hand.
-Juliet Cook’s chaps (and the soft-bound journals she publishes) all have a kind of funkiness that books can’t, and the way Juliet packages things make them seem like Dickinsonian “fascicles,” rather than products off a conveyor built: pre-made, pre-processed, delivered with clinical precision and not much feeling.
-I have a Nick Moudry chap called High Noon that looks like it was tied together with a kind of sewn thread; High Noon is a wonderful little poem, and I can’t imagine it taking any other physical form, as delicate and tiny as the chap is.
-Some cohesive units are just too small to be books— Brooklyn Copeland’s chaps are a good example of this.
+Chaps, poetry chapbooks, are portable, cheap, and perfect for poets who write short, compressed, serial material.
+An advantage of chaps is a certain organic quality they can have, when they’re made by hand.
+Juliet Cook's chaps (and the soft-bound journals she publishes) all have this kind of organic quality which books cannot, and the way Juliet packages things make them seem like Dickinsonian “fascicles,” rather than products off a conveyor built: pre-made, pre-processed, delivered with clinical precision and not much feeling.
+I have a Nick Moudry chap called High Noon which looks like it was tied together with a kind of sewn thread; High Noon is a nice little poem, and I can’t imagine it taking any other physical form, as delicate and tiny as the chap is.
+Some cohesive units are just too small to be books— Brooklyn Copeland's chaps are a good example of this.
 Again, there’s preciousness (in the non-pejorative sense of the word) to these chaps that I find irreplaceable, and that I cannot designate as “minor.”
-Is Red Wheelbarrow minor, or the fascicles themselves?

 Wednesday, December 09, 2009